cepthomas/MidiLib/README.md

 > Fill Ins are limited to one measure in length; other sections can be any length up to 255 measures, but are typically 2-8 measures.

-// Expound on the internals:
-// nameless has: tempo, time signature, copyright
-// SFF1/SFF2 has: SequenceTrackName, ???
-// SInt has: default patches, ???

 # Example

 The Test project contains a fairly complete demo application.